miiazertyy/Discord-LLM-Selfbot/README.md

   chmod +x updater.sh
 -   Run the bot using `./run.sh`

-# 🗨️ How to talk to the bot
+# 🗨️ How to use the bot

+-   Use the help command in chat to get all the commands
 -   To activate it in a channel use **~toggleactive channelid** (channelid is optional).
 -   To see all commands use **(prefix)help**
--   You can also set a trigger word within the `config.yaml` or with the ,config command, this is the word that the bot will respond to.
+-   You can also set a trigger word within the `config.yaml` or with the ,config trigger command, this is the word that the bot will respond to.
 # 💭 Changing the Personality of the bot

 To change the personality of the bot and set custom instructions, simply go into the `config` folder and edit the default instructions in `instructions.txt` to whatever you want!